 Talk with your doctor about the best treatment plan for you.
 Options include:

 Esophageal dilation is a procedure your doctor performs to stretch or widen your esophagus.
-An endoscope will be passed through your mouth and into the esophagus, stomach, and duodenum.
+An endoscope will be passed through your mouth and into the esophagus, stomach, and the first part of the small intestine.
 A small balloon or tapered plastic dilators will be used to stretch your esophagus.
 For your comfort, this procedure may be performed while you are sedated.
 A local anesthetic spray may be applied to the back of your throat.
 Repeat dilations are often required to adequately stretch the esophagus.

 When esophageal stricture is caused by GERD, proton pump inhibitors or acid-blocking medications are used to prevent the stricture from returning.